-Welcome to the the home of Kodiak College Financial Aid!
+Welcome to the Home of Kodiak College Financial Aid!

 STEP ONE - File your FAFSA!
-This is how you apply for the Pell Grant, student loans and work-study.
+This is how you apply for the Federal Pell Grant, federal student loans and federal work-study.
 If you complete it by June 30th you are also applying for State of Alaska student aid.

-Even if you don't think you will qualify for grants, or don't desire to take out loans, having a FAFSA on file is required to be considered for state grants and university scholarships.
+Even if you don't think you will qualify for grants, or don't desire to take out loans, having an FAFSA on file is required to be considered for state grants and university scholarships.

 STEP TWO - Research and apply for scholarships and other types of supplemental financial aid.
 These include campus-based scholarships and tuition waivers, University of Alaska scholarships, community and tribal scholarships, and potential regional and national funding opportunities.

-Scholarships are based on a variety of criteria, and not all require financial need or a perfect GPA.
+Scholarships are based on a variety of criteria, and not all require financial need or an exceptional GPA.

 STEP THREE - If you are a veteran or qualified dependent, you may qualify for VA Education benefits!
 Find out where to apply for VA education benefits, and for information on how to begin using your benefits at Kodiak College.